ryanRfox/go-algorand/tools/teal/examples/payment_channel.md

 ![Figure 2](figure2.png "Figure 2.")

 ### Shapes

 - _Accounts_ are represented with the triangle (one each for Alice and Bob)
-- _Multisig Escorw Account_ is represened with a star shape
+- _Multisig Escrow Account_ is represented with a star shape
 - _Transactions_ are represented with rectangles
 - _Transaction Group_ is represented with a square (multiple transactions represented within)
 - _Evidence Contracts_ (TEAL programs) are represented with a clipped corner rectangle
 - _TEAL Clauses_ are represented by rectangle with an arrow
   - Required _arguments_ are represented on the arrow path
-  - The arrow points to an unsigned transaction represending the _LogicSig_
+  - The arrow points to an unsigned transaction representing the _LogicSig_
 - _Arguments_ (base64 data) passed with a transaction are represented with rounded corner rectangles

 ### Colors